HackSecret/Spring-2023/README.md

 [View HackSecret Sponsor challenges here](./SPONSOR-CHALLENGES.md) for ideas of what to buidl

+[View HackSecret Sponsor reference contracts here](./SPONSOR-REFERENCE-CONTRACTS.md) for examples of HOW to buidl

 ## Rules TLDR - [official COC](https://drive.google.com/file/d/17wlPiavqjqBNFUA7Wyc0aPvZF1gfF2Wo/view?usp=sharing)

 1. Be nice to each other